 What is the Ghan Expedition?

 The Ghan Expedition is a rail journey that operates from Darwin to Adelaide on the Ghan train.
 It operates from April through to March each year.
 The journey is 4 days/3 nights and stops in 3 different destinations – Katherine, Alice Springs and Coober Pedy.

 Single Cabins are compact cabins that have two seats facing each other and a small hand basin.
 These seats convert to a single bed at night.

 Gold Service Twin cabins are quite compact as well, with a bench seat during the day.
-At night, this converts to bunk style beds, and one person must climb a ladder to the top bunk.
-There is a private bathroom with toilet, sink and a shower that exceeded our expectations.
+At night, this converts to bunk-style beds, and one person must climb a ladder to the top bunk.
+There is a private bathroom with a toilet, sink and shower that exceeded our expectations.
 There is a Gold Superior Cabin as well that offers a small double bed and is a little roomier.
-The Platinum rooms are a lot more spacious than Gold, and have double or twin beds as well.
+The Platinum rooms are a lot more spacious than Gold and have double or twin beds as well.

 What is included?

 Pretty much everything!
 All meals and beverages are included.
 The food was spectacular, with a-la carte menus and great quality.
 All beverages – alcoholic and non-alcoholic – are included as well.
 At each destination you visit, there is a choice of included excursions.
 The only thing you could/would pay extra for is an optional flight tour over Uluru/Ayers Rock and there is also a helicopter ride or scenic flight over Katherine Gorge.
 There is no pressure to do these, and there are other included options for these destinations as well.

 What did you see and do on your trip?